SleepyStew/GPTConnect/README.md

 ## Features

 - 🎉 Simplified and intuitive decorator based system to define GPT functions.
-- 🔤 Function groups system that allow easy integration of multiple commands at a time
+- 🔤 Function groups system that allows for easy integration of multiple commands.
 - 🕐 More features coming soon!
 This package is only in early stages of development.

 ## Install